epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. After receiving a request to make a user’s uploaded files available, you will need to download the files yourself to check them.
 The initial step is to copy the files from the user’s “upload” folder to your own “download” folder.
 Alternatively, you can take local copies on SRCP and examine the files there.

-2. If downloading the files, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, using Account = 9nshgh9hk4z and Partition = 9nshgh9hk4z-cpu
+2. If downloading the files, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, use the project ID that corresponds to the user whose data is being worked on

 3. Navigate to the user’s triage folder ``/srv/data-manager/triage/<username>/upload`` either on the command line or in File Manager